dell/iac-storage-automation/kubernetes/harvester/README.md

 ## Connectivity

-To provision & mount volumes the bare-metal nodes need access to the REST API endpoint and the storage network.
+To provision & mount volumes, the bare-metal nodes need access to the REST API endpoint and the storage network.

-In case of Fiber Channel, the zoning to the nodes must be done before the installation of the CSI driver.
+When dealing with Fiber Channel, it's imperative that the zoning to the nodes is completed **before** the installation of the CSI driver.

 As part of the installation process we will need to set a couple of parameters:
-* The API endpoint; Unisphere API and possibly a backup endpoint for PowerMax
+* The Unisphere API endpoint and possibly a backup endpoint for PowerMax
 * The credentials to access the API
 * The storage identifier (SymID for PowerMax)
 * The storage pool

 ## Multipathd
-When using block storage protocols like Fiber Channel, iSCSI or NVMe it is mandatory to configure the mulitpathd service.
+Configuring the multipath service is mandatory when using block storage protocols like Fiber Channel, iSCSI, or NVMe.

+The `CloudInit` below sets up:
-The below `CloudInit` configures `multipathd` to start with the node and the `multipath.conf` makes sure only the `EMC` LUNs are part of multipathd;
-not Longhorn volumes.
+* `multipathd` to start on node boot
+* `multipath.conf` to make sure only the `EMC` LUNs are part of multipathd; not Longhorn volumes.

 ```bash
 kubectl apply -f  https://raw.githubusercontent.com/dell/iac-storage-automation/main/kubernetes/harvester/multipathd-harvester.yaml
 ```

-To take effect immediately you have to either restart the node or ssh to it and start the service manually.
+To take effect immediately, you have to either restart the node or ssh it and start the service manually.

->Note: in case you use iSCSI you can adapt the sample file to start `iscid` daemon.
+> Note: If you use iSCSI, you can adapt the sample file to start the `iscsid` daemon.
 >
->Likewise for NVMe, you need to make sure `nvmf-autoconnect.service` is started.
+> Likewise, for NVMe, you must ensure the `nvm-auto-connect.service` is started.

 ## Namespace & Secret creation